Book Review: The Loneliness of Sonia and Sunny

 The Loneliness of Sonia and Sunny by Kiran Desai, Hogarth, an imprint of Random House, New York, © 2025.

 I have just finished reading.
-Knowing I wanted to write this review, this morning, while waiting my turn in the ophthalmologist's exam room, I read the NYT's glowing review on my phone.
+Knowing I wanted to write this review, this morning, while waiting my turn in the ophthalmologist's exam room, I read the NYT's glowing review from September 14, 2025 on my phone.
 Then I read some of the 81 commenters mixed reviews.
 Some abandoned the book almost from the start, others read through but did not like it and, finally, there were those who loved it.
 Regardless of the category commenters fell into, many made interesting and insightful observations.
 The Loneliness of Sonia and Sunny is that kind of book.

 Comments